KaveIO/Eskapade/docs/source/coding.rst

 .. code-block:: python

-  import imp
+  import importlib
-  imp.reload(eskapade.analysis.links.yourlink)
+  importlib.reload(eskapade.analysis.links.yourlink)
   from yourlink import YourLink
   l = YourLink()
   l.execute()

 to reload the link you changed.
-This is equivalent to the python2 function ``reload(eskapade)``.
+This is equivalent to the Python2 function ``reload(eskapade)``.

 Combined with the importing of the other objects it becomes clear that you can run every piece of the framework from a notebook.
 However working like this is only recommended for development purposes, running an entire analysis should